Approximately 90% of individuals infected with zika report having the zika virus rash; it is the most widely known symptom of the virus.

 According to a report from the Journal of American Medical Association’s Dermatology, the rash becomes more recognizable on the lower half of the infected individual’s body as it fades from their upper body.
 At this point, patients complain of a “burning pain” in their wrists, knees, and ankles.

-For the healthy adult, there are no long-term effects of the rash.
+For a healthy adult, there are no long-term effects of the rash.
 Unfortunately, the same cannot be said for any unborn children.

 Also known as pinkeye, conjunctivitis is the inflammation of the eye that causes it to become red and watery.
 These symptoms are accompanied by the yellow and crusty discharge that coats your eyelashes when you wake up and possibly itching or burning sensations.